-To construct the open-air museum, original buildings from the time period were assembled in Zaanse Schans from all over the district.
+To construct the open-air museum, original buildings from the time period were assembled from all over the district.
 Many needed repair and restoration because of their age, and other buildings and mills were reconstructed in the typical style to round out the historic representation.
 The assembly was painstaking and happened predominantly over a 15-year period beginning in 1961.
 The result is one of the few places in the world where you can still find functioning traditional windmills.

 Many of Zaanse Schans’s buildings are now museums, workshops, gift shops, or restaurants.
 Some of the windmills in the neighborhood are also open to the public and operate much as they would have centuries ago.

-The Zaanse Schans Windmills
+Zaanse Schans Windmills